azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

 {% endbubble %}

 {% bubble Kohaku %}
 Like I was saying, I haven't got any connections to this place.
-I never did much studying <sup>**(3)**</sup>, so I don't really get what the meaning of all this history is...When I ran out into the world and became an idol, I thought my worldview had gotten just a bit bigger.
+I never did much studying, so I don't really get what the meaning of all this history is...When I ran out into the world and became an idol, I thought my worldview had gotten just a bit bigger.

 But when it comes to going to a _specific_ place, I'm lost all over again.
 I know learning is a part of life, but I know that whatever I've learned is still only a little bit.